xnodeoncode/i45/README.md

 [NodeJS package](https://www.npmjs.com/package/i45)

-A wrapper for browser storage.
+As a wrapper for browser storage (localStorage and sessionStorage), i45 allows you to store any collection of data in the form of an array.

 ## Installation